Skip to Main Content

 • Donors who have major gift potential but haven’t yet given at that level

-Your annual campaign is one of the most critical projects you’ll manage all year and the annual appeal needs to be one of the best communications you send.
+Your annual campaign is one of the most critical projects you’ll manage all year, and your annual appeal needs to be a thoughtfully written message that inspires your donors to support your work.
 Taking the time to plan your overall campaign will help you send the most effective annual appeal possible and set your organization up to thrive financially.

 Make plans to tell your story, share your most meaningful talking points, and decide who will receive your annual appeal.
 Once you’ve sent your appeal, reinforce your message by connecting with your donors through multiple channels throughout your annual campaign.